 |MonitoredGeofenceStates||Indicates the state or states of the Geofences that are currently being monitored by the system.|

-The Windows Location Provider or the Windows Phone Location Service must be running in order for geofencing to work.
+Location services must be running in order for geofencing to work.
 If this service is disabled, geofencing calls will fail and throw an exception.

 Your app must declare the location capability in the app manifest in order to use geofencing.